 Multiply this faulty movement pattern by 15 or 20 years of activity.
-Let’s say you like to run, you might end up with knees or a lower back and knees that hurts.
-Because most movement involves more than one joint, it often happens that people’s IT bands (or iliotibial band) that connects the hamstrings, quads, knee and hip together are super tight.
-Part of caring for your body is taking time to stretch, flexibility training is really important in the longevity of your joints and mobility.
+Let’s say you like to run; you might end up with knees or a lower back and knees that hurt.
+Because most movement involves more than one joint, it often happens that people’s IT bands (or iliotibial band) that connect the hamstrings, quads, knee, and hip together are super tight.
+Part of caring for your body is taking time to stretch; flexibility training is essential for the longevity of your joints and mobility.

 Try this sequence by Stephanie Snyder — yoga specialist and see how your hips feel!